Skip to content

 Advanced13 minutes

-Perpetual Futures vs Traditional Futures: What's the Difference?
+Perpetual Futures vs Traditional Futures Explained

 Perps hold over 90% of crypto derivatives volume.
 But dated futures still matter for basis trades, hedging, and big-fund use.
 The gap is not just expiry.
 It changes cost, risk, and best use cases.
 Traders who know when to use each have a real edge.